blue-grey/blue-grey.github.io/reads/index.md

 ~~Spiritual Direction / Henri J. M. Nouwen~~

-Cold Mountain / Charles Frazier
+~~Cold Mountain / Charles Frazier~~

-Giovanni's Room / James Baldwin
+~~Giovanni's Room / James Baldwin~~ Incredibly moving and beautifully written: "Life gives these and also takes them away and the great difficulty is to say Yes to life."

+~~The Spy Who Came in from the Cold / John le Carré~~ A perfect spy novel.

 The Bell Jar / Sylvia Plath